ZeroPie/JsThings/README.md

 ## Hoisting

-Not truly a thing, it's a way to think about the 2 pass compilation process in JS Vars and lexical scopes are parsed
+Not truly a thing: It's actually a way to think about the 2 pass compilation process in JS.
+1) Vars and lexical scopes are parsed
-Values are then assigned
+2) Values are then assigned
 Thats why we can declare a var after already haven given it a value and that stuff works

+let and const behave differently

 ## New Keyword (constructor call)